unagex/kondense/README.md

 <img src="./logo.png" alt="drawing" width="150"/>

-Kondense is an automated resources sizing tool.
+Kondense is an automated resource sizing tool.
 It runs as a sidecar in kubernetes pods.

 ## Background